FZTR Hopes School Board's SR&R Vote Isn't Final Call

 Fairfax Zero Tolerance Reform Rally for Student Rights will kick off at 6:30 p.m. in front of Luther Jackson Middle School.
 The school board meeting begins at 7 p.m., with a vote on the changes to the Student Responsibilities and Rights handbook scheduled for around 7:45 p.m.

-FCPS Superintendent Jack Dale presented his own 10 recommendations for changes to the discipline process and Student Responsibilities and Rights handbook last month, along with feedback collected from parents by school principals and groups such as the Fairfax County Council of PTAs and Fairfax Zero Tolerance Reform, a group of concerned citizen who fight for reform of Fairfax County school disciplinary policies and their implementation.
+FCPS Superintendent Jack Dale and Student Responsibilities and Rights handbook last month, and groups such and Fairfax Zero Tolerance Reform, a group of concerned citizen who fight for reform of Fairfax County school disciplinary policies and their implementation.

 Some school board members and local advocacy groups think the superintendent's recommended changes to the system’s disciplinary process don't go far enough – especially in the areas of parental notification and access to audio recordings of hearings.